SourMesen/Mesen/Docs/content/debugging/Debugger.md

 ### Break Options ###

-The `Break Options` submenu contains a number of options to configure under which conditions the debugger will break (even when no breakpoint is hit).
+The `Break Options` submenu contains a number of options to configure under which conditions the debugger will break (even when no breakpoint is hit):

+* **Break on power/reset**: Break the emulation whenever a reset or power cycle occurs.
+* **Break on unofficial opcodes**: Break the emulation whenever an unofficial opcode is about to execute.
+* **Break on BRK**: Break the emulation whenever a BRK instruction is about to execute.
+* **Break on CPU crash**: Break the emulation whenever an instruction that will cause the CPU to freeze is about to execute.
+* **Break on uninitialized memory read**: Break whenever the code reads from a memory address containing an uninitialized value. **Note**: *This option only works if the debugger has been opened since the last reset or power cycle.*
+* **Break when debugger is opened**: The emulation will break when you first open the debugger.
+* **Break on debugger focus**: Whenever the debugger's window gains focus (e.g by clicking on it), the emulation will break.

 Additionally, you can configure whether or not the debugger window gets focused when a break or pause occurs.

 ### Copy Options ###